 You will receive a notification within the next few weeks after submitting the required cohabitation documents.
-In fact, most people that I know of in Antwerp received a positive reply within 6 weeks of receiving after submitting a complete file to the consulate.
+In fact, some people that I know of in Antwerp received a positive reply within 6 weeks of receiving it after submitting a complete file to the consulate.
 I received a favourable response by email less than three weeks after my cohabitation documents submission.

 My F Card appointment date was on 21 March 2017.
 One month before collection, Districtshuis postponed the date to 22 March.
 On that day, I realised that I had to go back exactly three weeks later to collect my Belgian eID on 12 April.
 Back then, I signed my legal cohabitation contract on 15 July 2016.
 Nearly nine months of waiting.